-- A. Color: As selected by Owner from manufacturer's "full" color chart. - B. Finish: Provide surfaces with a uniform finish: Matte; gloss range of 5-20
+- A. Color: As selected by Architect from manufacturer's full color and price ranges. - B. Finish: Provide surfaces with a uniform finish: Matte; gloss range of 5-20

 - A. Examine substrates and conditions, with fabricator present for compliance with requirements for installation tolerances and other conditions affecting performance of work. - B. Proceed with installation only after unsatisfactory conditions have been corrected.